-

 - N. Z. Bitkolov

-The wide introduction of mechanisms with internal combustion engines in the mining industry has led to the need to create protective devices from harmful and poisonous impurities contained in the exhaust gases (carbon monoxide, nitrogen oxides, aldehydes, lead oxides, etc.).
+The wide introduction of mechanisms with internal combustion engines in the mining industry has led to the need to create protective devices against harmful and poisonous impurities contained in the exhaust gases (carbon monoxide, nitrogen oxides, aldehydes, lead oxides, etc.).
 Depending on the type of engine and its design, as well as the fuel used, the composition of exhaust gases may vary.

 -